poojaw6/CarPricePrediction/README.md

 3. Prediction
 4. Simple UI for end user to get price of concerned car

-The code is then deployed and hosted on Heroku.
+The code is then deployed and hosted on Heroku - https://carsellpricepred.herokuapp.com/